 Capsule Endoscopy Complications

-Although complications can occur, they are rare when the test is conducted by specially trained and experienced gastroenterologist.
-However, there can be limitations and complication with its use which may include the following:
+Although complications can occur, they are rare when a specially trained and experienced gastroenterologist performs the test.
+However, there may be limitations and issues with its use, such as the following:

-- Bowel obstruction – The most serious complication is if the capsule gets stuck inside your digestive tract in an area of narrowing resulting in a bowel obstruction which may require surgical removal.
-This can happen in a stricture, or narrowing, of your digestive tract from inflammation, prior surgery or tumor.
-It’s important to recognize the obstruction early from symptoms such as unusual bloating, abdominal pain, nausea or vomiting.
-Other complications include developing a fever after the test, having trouble swallowing or experiencing chest pain.
-Call Dr. Khodadadian immediately if you have any such symptoms.
+- Bowel obstruction – The most serious complication is if the capsule gets stuck inside your digestive tract in an area of narrowing, resulting in a bowel obstruction that may require surgical removal.
+This problem can happen in stricture or narrowing your digestive tract from inflammation, prior surgery, or tumor.
+It’s essential to recognize the obstruction early from symptoms such as unusual bloating, abdominal pain, nausea, or vomiting.
+Other complications include developing a fever after the test, having trouble swallowing, or experiencing chest pain.
+Call your doctor immediately if you have any such symptoms.